andlo/mycroft-skills-list-gitbook/skills/mycroft-app-launcher.Shadowsith.md

 ### _mycroft-app-launcher.Shadowsith_
 ## Description:
-The App Launcher Skill allows to open and close linux desktop applications with simple open/close commands.
-It is very similiar to Desktop Launcher from Mycroft but ony uses subprocesses to open/close programs.
+The App Launcher Skill allows to open and close linux desktop applications with simple openclose commands.
+It is very similiar to Desktop Launcher from Mycroft but ony uses subprocesses to openclose programs.
 It also gives you a message if a application is not found on the device.

 ### Platform: